 I continued on, making it to Island Pass shortly before 5.
 Mostly covered in snow, there were no spectacular views, and it was barely recognizable as a pass, compared to the ones we crossed between Bishop and Mammoth Lakes.

 Surprisingly, I was able to get cell service at the pass, though only if I stood in a certain place and held my phone just right; I waited for Quoi for 20 minutes, before deciding to move on to the next viable campsite below the snow pack.
-Because I had cell service, I left her a message; naturally, she came into view almost immediately after, as I was about to head off in search of a campsite.
+Because I had cell service, I left her a message; naturally, she came into view almost immediately after I sent it, as I was about to head off in search of a campsite.
 I waited for her to catch up, and then I continued on, while she used the cell service opportunity to call her boyfriend.

-From the pass, it was a slow, wet, snowy and muddy slog down the mountain, and almost immediately, I went in the wrong direction, having to backtrack to avoid getting stuck on the wrong sides of a creek.
+From the pass, it was a slow, wet, snowy and muddy slog down the mountain, and almost immediately, I went in the wrong direction, having to backtrack a bit to avoid getting stuck on the wrong side of a creek.
 About an hour later, I found a campsite across a creek (with a nice log for crossing) that seemed reasonably nice.
 Suzie, from Australia, who had caught up with Quoi and passed us while Quoi and I were talking at the pass, was there already, and there was just enough flat space around for Quoi and I to pitch our tents.

 While I was pitching my tent, one of my stakes that I needed to move got stuck in the ground pretty well, having gotten wedged between a rock and a tree root.
 It took some digging to get it out; I’m glad I found that out tonight, rather than tomorrow morning when I’d be trying to leave quickly.